roohio/Usefull-CGI-Article/README.md

 # Usefull-CGI-Article
-Best Article about computer graphic on the internet Finding usefull article on the internet can be challengine due to overwhelmingly google resaults, in this page i tried make a list of best articles that can help to understand fundumentally a computer graphic subject and tried not to talk about a specific software and solely help to teach the computer graphic. plz share
+Best Article about computer graphic on the internet.
+Finding usefull article on the internet can be challengine due to overwhelmingly google resaults, in this page i tried make a list of best articles that can help you to fundumentally understand computer graphic subject without talking about a specific software and solely help you digest the computer graphic concept. please share

 Mini Articles